Pre-k 4’s Curriculum Guide

 Four-year olds/10-12 per class: 2 adults

 During the school year, your child will be working on the following skills.
-These guidelines are in correlation with the United Methodist Association of Preschools.
-(U.M.A.P.)
+These guidelines are in correlation with the Christian Preschool Association and the Sunshine State Standards.
 Your child will be evaluated on the following skills according to the development expectations of his or her own individual assessment.
 Therefore, we ask that you avoid pressuring your child or becoming overly anxious about their efforts.
 Remember, they are trying their hardest and praise and encouragement are all they need to start them on life's long journey into education.

 Social Development Skills: